astrolicious/studiocms/www/docs/src/content/docs/config-reference/options-schema.md

 - **Type:** `boolean`
 - **Default:** `true`

-`dbStartPage` is a boolean value that is used to determine if the start page should be injected into the `astroStudioCMS`.
+`dbStartPage` Should the Start page be injected into the `astroStudioCMS`.
 This is used to setup your DB data.

 ### Usage